mbzuai-nlp/SemEval2024-task8/README.md

 To modify the hyperparameters, please edit the corresponding python command within the run.sh file.

 ## <a name="faq"></a> FAQ
+#### Q: Where should we register for this shared task?
+**A:** We will release our CodaLab soon (before 20 Nov), in which we can play around.

+#### Q: Should we do all subtasks or just one of them?
+**A:** You can choose any tasks in which you are interested.
+Also, if you just want to do English track, it is also allowed, or if you just want to do multilingual track, it is welcomed.

+#### Q: Are all of the deadlines alligned with the dates posted here? https://semeval.github.io/SemEval2024/
+**A:** Yes, so far all deadlines are aligned with the https://semeval.github.io/SemEval2024/ , we will make announcement if there are any changes.

 #### Q: Could you please tell me what the differences are between our task’s dataset and the M4 dataset?
 Are they absolutely the same?